jooh/exportenv/README.md

 current brew environment with any new content from the Brewfile.

 # conda
 List of conda packages for use with the [conda](http://conda.pydata.org/docs/) Python distro.
 Export your current environment with `conda env export > environment.yml`.
 To import it to a new setup, do `conda env create -f environment.yml`.
 First, make sure you have the right channels available by checking `conda config --get channels`.
-You may have to do `conda config --add channels jcarlin` to get things to build.
-If you are updating an existing environment you will have to remove it first: `conda remove --name psychopyenv --all`.
+You may have to do `conda config --add channels jcarlin` (and perhaps also derickl for pygame) to get things to build.
+If you are updating an existing environment you will have to remove it first:
+`conda remove --name psychopyenv --all`.

 # limitations
 Neither solution above has exact version control, For conda this is less of